razorpay/razorpay-woocommerce/readme.txt

 == Installation ==

-1. Download the plugin from [the wordpress plugin server](https://downloads.wordpress.org/plugin/woo-razorpay.1.2.9.zip)
+1. Download the plugin from [github releases](https://github.com/razorpay/razorpay-woocommerce/archive/1.2.10.zip)
 2. Ensure you have latest version of WooCommerce plugin installed
 3. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
 4. Activate the plugin through the 'Plugins' menu in WordPress